 - a halfway house or similar institution that provides temporary residence for individuals intended to be institutionalized;

 - a temporary accommodation in the residence of another individual lasting no longer than 90 days.
 After 90 days in the same residence, the living arrangement becomes permanent and the individual is not considered homeless.
 If the person is in another SNAP household, base the determination of separate household on how food is purchased and prepared and not on whether the person is considered homeless; or

 - a place not designed for, or ordinarily used, as a regular sleeping accommodation for people (a hallway, a bus station, a lobby, or similar places).

 An individual who stays in a shelter for the homeless which serves meals is not considered a resident of an institution.
-If the shelter is a non-profit agency, the homeless individual may be eligible to receive Food Stamp benefits, if otherwise eligible.
+If the shelter is a non-profit agency, the homeless individual may be eligible to receive SNAP benefits, if otherwise eligible.
 The eligibility of a homeless resident is not based on whether the shelter has been authorized by FNS, but the individual cannot use benefits to purchase meals at the shelter if the shelter has not been approved by FNS.

 Homeless meal provider: a public or private non-profit establishment (such as a soup kitchen, temporary shelter) that feeds homeless persons and is approved by the appropriate FNS regional office.

 Household: a group of individuals included in a SNAP case according to policy rules.
 Refer to 1105.015.00.
 Previously known as Eligibility Unit (EU).

 Immigration and Naturalization Service (INS): see U.S. Citizenship and Immigration Services (USCIS).